saajidshaharyar/car-detailing-website/README.md

 ### Why Users Should Care
 A visually appealing, responsive, and structured website helps build credibility and increases conversion rates for local service businesses, especially in highly competitive urban markets like Toronto.

+### What does this project primarily use?
+This website was built using the following technologies:
+1. React.js - Frontend JavaScript library for building user interfaces
+2. TypeScript - Adds static typing to JavaScript
+3. Tailwind CSS - Utility-first CSS framework
+4. HTML5 - Structure and semantic markup
+5. CSS3 - Custom styling and animations
+No backend languages were used in this implementation, though the contact form is prepared to connect to a backend service.

 ---

 ## Installation & Development Timeline